Notes on Derived Geometric Formulations in Physics

-\begin{remark} By using 2-categorical version of the Yoneda lemma, so-called \textit{2-Yoneda lemma} \cite{Neumann}, one can show that the moduli functor $\mathcal{X}$ turns out to be representable in the 2-category $Stks$ of stacks.
-As in the case of introduction of derived intersection, we enlarge the category with certain non-trivial higher structures in a way that the moduli problem become representable in this enhanced-version even if it was not in the first place.
-The price we have to pay is to adopt higher categorical dictionary leading the change in the level of abstraction in a way that objects under consideration become rather counter-intuitive.
-Indeed, stacks and 2-categories serve as a motivating/prototype conceptual examples before introducing the notions like \textit{$ \infty $-categories, derived schemes, higher stacks and derived stacks} (\cite{Vezz2}). \end{remark} \textit{The end of digression.} Now, one can define the moduli functor $\mathcal{EL}$ corresponding to a given classical field theory as
+\begin{remark} By using the 2-categorical version of Yoneda's lemma, one can show that the moduli functor $\mathcal{X}: \mathcal{C}^{op} \longrightarrow Grpds$, \textit{a prestack over a category $\mathcal{C}$ (with the descent property)}, turns out to be representable in the 2-category $Stks$ of stacks.
+For the precise statement and the construction, see Section 2.1 of \cite{Neumann}.
+Here, objects in $Stks$ are in fact presheaves of groupoids possessing the descent/local-to-global property w.r.t. the underlying site structure.
+For more details, see \cite{Toen-Vezzosi}. \end{remark}

+To sum up, as in the case of derived intersections, informally speaking, we enrich the category under consideration with certain non-trivial higher structures in a way that a moduli problem would become representable in this enriched-version even if this was not the case in the first place.
+The price we have to pay is to adopt higher categorical dictionary leading to the change in the level of abstraction, where objects under consideration become rather counter-intuitive.
+Indeed, stacks and 2-categories serve as motivating/prototype conceptual examples before introducing the notions like \textit{$ \infty $-categories, derived schemes, higher stacks and derived stacks}.